 Research Aim: This research will look into the formation of a heterojunction structure of BiOBrxI1-x/BiOBr into a photocatalyst.
-This photocatalyst will have the ability to degrade some organic pollutants and oilfield wastes in an ideal and efficient manner to reduce pollution and the release of air pollutants.
+This photocatalyst will have the ability to degrade some organic pollutants and oilfield wastes in an ideal and efficient manner to reduce pollution and release air pollutants.
 This will further provoke the idea of enhanced molecular oxygen activation capacity of bismuth oxyhalide photocatalysts for the same reason.

 Topic 4: The Control of Key Bio functions by The Chemical Synthesis of Glycosaminoglycan-mimetic Polymer.

 Research Aim: This research will look into the future development of chemically designed Palladium based catalysts.
 The study will also be looking into their various applications.
-This research will also discuss the use of the different types of palladium-based nanoarchitectures, which include alloys, intermetallic compounds, etc. against the limitations of pure palladium in the reactions it is used in.
+This research will also discuss the use of the different types of palladium-based nano architectures, which include alloys, intermetallic compounds, etc., against the limitations of pure palladium in the reactions it is used in.

 Topic 7: To Achieve Efficient Hydrogen Production Through Chemically Activated Molybdenum Disulphide (MoS2).

 Research Aim: This research will look into the application of Molybdenum disulfide as a promising catalyst for the process called the Hydrogen Evolution Reaction (HER).
-We will discuss the two-dimensional layered structure of MoS2 as well as the reason for why it is a suitable replacement for the already used catalyst Platinum (Pt).
-The research will also be able to explain the formation of this catalyst (MoS2) and how it becomes chemically activated.
+We will discuss the two-dimensional layered structure of MoS2 and why it is a suitable replacement for the already used catalyst Platinum (Pt).
+The research will also explain the formation of this catalyst (MoS2) and how it becomes chemically activated.
 The paper will also compare and contrast the catalytical abilities of both Pt and the chemically activated Molybdenum disulfide.
 Related: How you can write a Quality Dissertation

 Topic 8: Engineering Enterprise Systems Impact on the Project Design of Oxygen Scavenging Nanoparticles